CSS Perspective enables true 3d movements for 3d transformed objects. Explore ways to manipulate and use these 3d techniques using CSS Perspective.

 When you multiply a big number with another number it gets bigger, In terms of colors, the dark color becomes darker.
 This group makes an image darker.

 Hover over Normal Button on the below demo and observe the black and grey colors shades.
 Now switch the modes by hovering on other buttons.
 Noticed the dark area becomes darker?
-This blending works great with shades of grey.
+This type of CSS blend works great with shades of grey.
 All 3 values - darken, multiply, color burn uses a different algorithm to blend pixels.
 But they all tend to make images darker as a common behavior.

 When It's useful?